xKarol93/File-Deduplicator/README.md

 # File Deduplicator

-A fast, concurrent file deduplicator that scans a directory tree, computes cryptographic hashes (MD5/SHA1/SHA256/SHA512) for all files, detects duplicates, and writes them to `duplicate_files.txt`.
+A fast, concurrent file deduplicator that scans a directory tree, computes cryptographic hashes (MD5/SHA1/SHA256/SHA512/BLAKE3) for files, detects duplicates, and writes them to `duplicate_files.txt`.
 The CLI in this repository is standalone.
 A Fyne-based GUI exists in a separate project (not part of this GitHub repo).
 Both implementations share the same scanning and hashing logic so results are consistent.

 ## Features
 - Recursive directory scan
 - Concurrent hashing with a worker pool
-- Selectable hash algorithm (default: SHA512)
+- Selectable hash algorithm (MD5/SHA1/SHA256/SHA512/BLAKE3; default SHA256)
+- BLAKE3 support for high-speed hashing
 - Duplicate detection with total potential space savings
 - Outputs duplicates list to `duplicate_files.txt`
+- Optional JSON output (`duplicates.json`) when using `--json`
 - Optional GUI (Fyne) exists as a separate project and is not included in this repository.

 ## Requirements